liuydt/functions-apis-tools-mcps/readme.md

 # API vs MCP

-This project is to demon the differences among local functions, APIs and MCP.
+This project is to demon the differences among local function calls, API calls, local agent tools and MCP servers.

 ## General steps to create a new project